learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q77.** A news article displays its publication date as `"April 13, 2026"`.
+**Q.** A news article displays its publication date as `"April 13, 2026"`.
 A developer wants search engines and screen readers to interpret the date programmatically.
 Which markup is correct?

 - A) `<date>April 13, 2026</date>`
 - B) `<span class="date">April 13, 2026</span>`